mwoj123/Module_7_Challenge/README.md

 ## Web Application

-To provide an even stronger display for this analysis, I used Viola in gitbash to view the output of this notebook as a web application.
-Below is a screenshot of this output:
+To provide an even stronger display for this analysis, I used Voila in Git Bash to view the output of this notebook as a web application.
+Below are images of this output:

 ![chart](images/chart4.PNG)